kriszyp/lmdbx-js/README.md

 `npm install --use_data_v1=true`: This will build from an older version of _libmdbx_ that uses the legacy data format version 1 (the latest _libmdbx_ uses data format version 2).
 For portability of the data format, this may be preferable since many libraries still use older versions of _libmdbx_.
 Since this is an older version of _libmdbx_, some features may not be available, including encryption and remapping.

-<<<<<<< HEAD
 `npm install --enable_fast_api_calls=true` (or env var `ENABLE_FAST_API_CALLS=true`): This will build `lmdbx-js` with V8's new API for fast calls. `lmdbx-js` supports the new fast API for several functions, and this can provide significant performance benefits for `get`s and range retrieval.
 This should be used in conjunction with starting node with the `--turbo-fast-api-calls` option.
 This is only supported in Node v16 and higher.

 ## Alternate Database
 The lmdb-js project is developed in conjunction with [lmdbx-js](https://github.com/kriszyp/lmdbx-js), which is based on [libmdbx](https://github.com/erthink/libmdbx), a fork of LMDB.
 Each of these have their own advantages:
 * lmdb-js/LMDB is great for general usage, easy to set up with automated sizing, supports encryption, and works well across all platforms.
 * lmdbx-js/libmdbx has more advanced management of free space and database sizing that can offer more performance optimizations for heavy usage.
-However, it may have not perform as well on Windows, and the database format is not compatible with LMDB.
+However, in my testing, it generally still does not perform as well as LMDB.

 ## Credits